manjillama/commentsy/README.md

 Add details for one or more providers (e.g. Google, GitHub, Email, etc).

-#### Database

-A database is needed to persist user accounts and to support email sign in.
-However, you can still use NextAuth.js for authentication without a database by using OAuth for authentication.

-This example uses MongoDB to store user data.

 ### 3. First, run the development server:

 ```bash